humanlayer/genai-the-good-parts/README-pub.md

 ### How long does this take to complete?

-Each chapter is design to take ~1 hour to complete, and each will include a hands-on coding assignment.
+Each chapter is designed to take ~1 hour to complete, and each will include a hands-on coding assignment.
 Some of these will take 20 minutes, others might run several hours.

 ### What if I get stuck?